 - 1 can (10 oz.)
 Ro-Tel tomatoes, drained

-- 6 Corn Tortillas, cut into quarters
+- 6 corn tortillas, cut into bite-sized pieces

-- 6 eggs
+- 6 large eggs

-- Salt & pepper
+- salt & pepper

-- 4-6 dashes hot sauce
+- 4-6 dashes of hot sauce

 - 1 can (4 oz.) chopped green chilies, undrained

-- 1/2 lb. bacon, cooked and crumbled
+- 1/2 pound bacon, cooked and crumbled

 - 1 cup Pepper Jack cheese, shredded

-- 1 avocado, sliced or chopped
+- 1 avocado, sliced or chopped - for serving

-- 2 roma tomatoes, chopped
+- 2 Roma tomatoes, chopped - for serving

-- In a medium bowl, whisk the eggs with salt, pepper and hot sauce to taste.
+- In a medium bowl, whisk the eggs with salt, pepper, and hot sauce to taste.
 Add the green chilies and mix.
-Pour the mixture over the tomatoes.
+Pour the mixture over the casserole in the dish.
 Sprinkle the bacon pieces over the top of the eggs.
-Cover with aluminum foil and bake at 350°F for 30 minutes.
+Cover with aluminum foil and bake for 30 minutes.